-The impact of weather variability on annual maximum demand is Extreme weather events are considered by using demand profiles derived from the 10% POE maximum demand forecasts.
+The impact of weather variability on annual maximum demand is considered by using demand profiles derived from the 10% POE11 maximum demand forecasts.
 At a minimum, a combination of 50% POE and 10% POE demand profiles from at least eight historical reference years are sampled probabilistically in the Monte-Carlo simulations to develop the expected USE.
-At AEMO's discretion, more POE demand profiles (such as 90% POE) may be included, if USE outcomes are expected to be materially different from 50% POE outcomes.
+At AEMO's discretion, more POE demand profiles (such as 90% POE) may be included, if USE outcomes are expected to be materially different from 50% POE outcomes12.
 If not explicitly modelled, the USE values included in the probability weighted calculation of expected USE arising from 90% POE demand profiles are assumed to be zero.

-2.3.5.2.2.5.
+2.2.5.
 EAAP demand side participation

-For the EAAP, AEMO uses the estimated amounts of existing and committed DSP consistent with those used in the most recentused in the ESOO (or any more recent updates if available).
+For the EAAP, AEMO uses the estimated amounts of existing and committed DSP used in the ESOO.

-2.3.6.2.2.6.
+2.2.6.
 EAAP network constraints